Please note: AABB reserves the right to make updates to this program.

 Intended Audience: Directors, Hospitals, Hospital Blood Banks, Immunohematology Reference Labs (IRL’s), Laboratory Staff, Managers/Supervisors, Medical Directors, Nurses, Physicians, Research Scientists, Residents/Fellows, Scientists, Students (MD, MT, SBB), Technologists, Transfusion Safety Officers

 Director/Moderator: Geoffrey Wool, MD, PhD, Assistant Professor, Department of Pathology, Medical Director of Coagulation Laboratory, Attending, Transfusion Medicine/Apheresis Service, Director, Blood Banking/Transfusion Medicine Fellowship Program, University of Chicago, Chicago, IL

-Speaker: Christopher A. Tormey, MD, Associate Professor of Laboratory Medicine and Lecturer in Molecular Biophysics and Biochemistry, Yale University; Medical Director, Transfusion Medicine Service, Laboratory Medicine, Yale-New Haven Hospital, VA Connecticut Healthcare System; Director, Transfusion Medicine Fellowship, Yale School of Medicine, New Haven, CT
+Speaker: Christopher A. Tormey, MD, Associate Professor of Laboratory Medicine and Lecturer in Molecular Biophysics and Biochemistry, Yale University; Medical Director, Transfusion Medicine Service, Laboratory Medicine, Yale-New Haven Hospital; Director, Transfusion Medicine Fellowship, Yale School of Medicine, New Haven, CT

 After participating in this educational activity, participants should be able to:

 - Describe kinetics of antibody development, including evanescence and anamnestic response.